 - 1/4 teaspoons pepper

 - 3 Tablespoons olive oil

 - 1 large bunch broccoli rabe or broccolini washed, with large stems removed

 - ¼ cup golden raisins

-In a medium bowl, combine the lamb, lightly beaten eggs, parsley, smashed garlic clove, zest, onion, flour, and seasonings.
-Mix well, then cover and set aside for about 15 minutes.
-This allows the almond flour to absorb some of the liquid.
+- In a medium bowl, combine the lamb, lightly beaten eggs, minced parsley, minced garlic, onion, lemon zest, almond flour, and seasonings.
+Mix tougher until fully combined, then cover and set aside for 15 minutes.

-Meanwhile, using the same skillet, heat the olive oil over medium heat.
-Add the garlic and sautee for about 2 minutes, until fragrant.
+- Using the same skillet, heat the olive oil over medium heat.
+Add the garlic and saute for about 2 minutes, until fragrant.
 Add the tomatoes and cook together for another 8-10 minutes, stirring occasionally, until the tomatoes are softened and beginning to simmer.
-Season with salt.
+Season the tomatoes with salt.

-Cover and allow to cook together for about 10 more minutes, stirring occasionally, until the meatballs are cooked through and the tomatoes have burst open (yum!).
+- Cover and allow the meatballs and tomatoes to cook together for about 10 more minutes, stirring and turning occasionally, until the meatballs are cooked through and the tomatoes have burst open,

-While the meatballs are finishing cooking with the tomatoes, make the broccoli rabe.
+- While the meatballs are finishing cooking with the tomatoes, make the broccoli rabe in a separate skillet.

-In a separate skillet, heat the oil over a medium heat.
-Add the broccoli rabe and cook, stirring occasionally, until tender, about 10 minutes (or you can make it go quicker by adding a little water and covering the skillet to steam them).
+- Heat the oil over a medium heat.
+Add the broccoli rabe and cook, stirring occasionally, until tender, about 10-12 minutes.